SilverLinings89/Waveguide/Progress.md

 Next I will implement output for the number of dofs by type.
 Running test with the new PML safe layer, I see that there is still no convergence.
 Will analyze later.
 I also added the dof count outputs.

+I ran the PML code for higher order.
+In total there are 400K dofs in the 10x10x10 system with boundary methods.
+Laptop suffers.
+Since I no longer rely on all the code to compute interface dof sets, it seems that the code is now more stable.
+Assembly for boundary methods in the distributed case (level 1) seemst to work nicely.
+Assembly runs completely for the higher level and takes about 10 Minutes.